 Study Details

-In order to dive deeper into the subject in an attempt to identify whether long term careor not the drugs were truly the reason for these increased risks of health problems, UK Researchers looked at information on 34,727 individuals aged 16 and older who filled prescriptions for anti-anxiety medications like Valium or Xanax and sleep aids like Ambien and Lunesta.
+In order to dive deeper into the subject in an attempt to identify whether or not the drugs were truly the reason for these increased risks of health problems, UK Researchers looked at information on 34,727 individuals aged 16 and older who filled prescriptions for anti-anxiety medications like Valium or Xanax and sleep aids like Ambien and Lunesta.
 To obtain the data, the researchers used the General Practice Research Database, which was created in 1987 and currently stands as the largest anonymised longitudinal primary care database in the world.

 Researchers compared the individuals with prescriptions to control patients in a 1:2 ratio, meaning there were 69,418 control individuals used in the study.
 After adjusting for influencing factors like alcohol use, smoking, sex, age, sleep disorders, anxiety disorders, socioeconomic status, other psychological problems, and other drugs, the results were quite significant.
 People who took the anti-anxiety medication and sleeping pills had more than double the risk of death compared to those who didn’t consume those drugs.